 Batya Friedman: So one question maybe you could speak a little bit about is the nature of evidence.
 You know, when you have so many people who’ve been massacred and a situation in a country where pretty much everyone you encounter is either been, you know, has a family member who’s been victimi-, a victim or was themselves a perpetrator or has a relative who’s a perpetrator.

 BF: It’s very different than a situation where there’s been a murder and maybe there are several people acting, maybe several people killed but it’s, it’s a much smaller group of people.
 From your time here, what’s different about the nature of evidence when you are trying to establish something like genocide?

 First, it’s just the sheer intensity in scale.
 I mean where do you start?
-A million people, anywhere up to a million people killed in a 100 days, you know, works out to any-, you know, anywhere up to 10,000 people a day, you know.
+A million people, anywhere up to a million people killed in a hundred days, you know, works out to any-, you know, anywhere up to 10,000 people a day, you know.

-And then, you know, you had the war, and parallel to that you have the genocide, in a country whose population then was about 8,000,000, you know.
+And then, you know, you had the war, and parallel to that you had the genocide, in a country whose population then was about 8,000,000, you know.
 A million people is a lot of people.

 But remember too that, you know, entire communities were uprooted and displaced; you know, about 3,000,000 in the refugee camps, either in the Congo, in northern Burundi or northern Tanzania.